opensearch-project/sql/docs/user/ppl/cmd/eval.rst

 Limitation
 ==========
-The ``eval`` command is not rewrite as OpenSearch DSL and executed on coordination node only.
+The ``eval`` command is not rewritten to OpenSearch DSL, it is only executed on the coordination node.